cmcgerty/Sofar2mqtt/README.md

 # Flashing

-Edit the file Sofar2mqtt.ino and remove the // at the start of the second OR third line as appropriate for your inverter model (ME3000SP or a Hybrid HYD model).

-Add your wifi network name and password and your mqtt server details in the section below.
-If you need more than one Sofar2mqtt on your network, make sure you give them unique device names.
+Easiest to get started is to flash a pre-compiled binary.
+Get a [regular ESP flasher] (https://github.com/esphome/esphome-flasher/releases), attach a module on your computer and  flash a [binary] (https://github.com/IgorYbema/Sofar2mqtt/tree/mod/binaries) to the module.

-You'll need the libraries for the ESP8266.
+If you want to compile your own version you'll need the libraries for the ESP8266.
 Follow [this guide](https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/) if you haven't completed that step before.

 Add a few more libraries using the Manage Libraries menu:
 1. PubSubClient
 2. Adafruit GFX
 3. Adafruit SSD1306 Wemos Mini OLED
+4. DoubleResetDetect
+5. Adafruit_ILI9341
+6. XPT2046_Touchscreen

-(Even if you are not using the OLED screen, you should install the Adafruit libraries or it will not compile.)
+(Even if you are not using the OLED or TFT screen, you should install the libraries or it will not compile.)

 ...and upload.